Behaviour Change and Well-Being

 Our Team

-This programme is characterised by an open, collaborative, informal and enthusiastic atmosphere, with weekly research meetings in colloquia and lab groups for mutual inspiration and exchange of research ideas.
+Our group is characterized by an open, collaborative, informal and enthusiastic atmosphere, with weekly research meetings in colloquia and lab groups for mutual inspiration and exchange of research ideas.

 Open science